pyexcel-webwares/django-excel/doc/source/index.rst

             form = UploadFileForm()
         return render_to_response('upload_form.html', {'form': form}, context_instance=RequestContext(request))

 **UploadFileForm** is html widget for file upload form in the html page.
 Then look down at **filehandle**.
-It is an instance of either ExcelInMemoryUploadedFile or TemporaryUploadedExcelFile, which inherit ExcelMixin and hence have a list of conversion methods to call, such as get_sheet, get_array, etc.
+It is an instance of either ExcelInMemoryUploadedFile or TemporaryUploadedExcelFile, which inherit ExcelMixin and hence have a list of conversion methods to call, such as get_sheet, get_array, etc. :meth:`~django_excel.make_response` converts :class:`~pyexcel.Sheet` instance obtained via :meth:`~django_excel.ExcelMixin.get_sheet` into a csv file for download.
+Please feel free to change those functions according to :ref:`the mapping table <data-types-and-its-conversion-funcs>`.

 ... to be continued ..

+.. _data-types-and-its-conversion-funcs:

 All supported data types
 --------------------------